If you live in America, chances are you’ve tried a few types of tequila.

 These ultra aged tequilas are the senior citizens of tequila.
-The complexity, smoothness, and flavoring in this mahogany-colored type of tequila can resemble a whiskey or brandy, and these mahogancy-colored tequilas are best for sipping tequila rather than mixing into a margarita or another cocktails.
+The complexity, smoothness, and flavoring in this mahogany-colored type of tequila can resemble a whiskey or brandy, and these mahogany-colored tequilas are best for sipping tequila rather than mixing into a margarita or another cocktails.
 That’s what your blanco or joven is for!

 Remember: respect your elders.
-Don’t throw your extra añejo in a drive-thru slushy.
+Don’t pour your extra añejo into a drive-thru slushy.

-For margaritas, you’ll want to choose a lighter-flavored tequila, like blanco or repasado as aged tequilas will give your margarita an oaky-caramel flavor.
+For margaritas, you’ll want to choose a lighter-flavored tequila, like blanco or reposado as aged tequilas will give your margarita an oaky-caramel flavor.
 Which isn’t bad, but it does make for an expensive cocktail.

 My favorite type of tequila for margaritas?
 Patron Silver.
 But, you can also go with a mezcal if you like something a bit smokier.

 Mezcal is, however, its own category.
 Mezcal can be made from over 30 types of agave plants, but tequila can only come from the blue agave.
 Basically, all tequila is mezcal, but not all mezcal is tequila.
 If two trains are leaving the station at 4 PM and one is traveling 130mph… we’re going to catch the one going to Oaxaca.

 Añejos and extra añejos are typically the smoothest tequilas for sipping.

 If you’re trying to avoid that “cat has a hairball” face, you want to pay special attention to quality.
 Some recommendations to get you started (read: to impress your date): Gran Patron, Casamigos Añejo (George Clooney’s brand, swoon), and Don Julio 1942 Añejo.